usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _New Assumptions…_, by Ex Agent
+- _Our Life With The Wave EP_, by Cv313, Federsen, Intrusion
+- _Goodness_, by feeo
+- _Black Messiah_, by D'Angelo
+- _Speak Daggers_, by Elias Rønnenfelt
+- _Salvador_, by Sega Bodega
 - _Tanoshimi_, by U-zhaan, Tamaki Roy, Chinza Dopeness
-- _Speak Daggers_, by Elias Rønnenfelt
 - _HUMAN ERROR CLUB AT KENNY'S HOUSE_, by HUMAN ERROR CLUB, Kenny Segal
 - _砂の時間 水の街_, by 北里彰久
 - _Absurd Matter 2_, by Shapednoise
-- _The Spiritual Sound_, by Agriculture
-- _SEQUENCE 01_, by f5ve
-- _Anything Can Be a Hammer_, by bloodsports

 </details>